Concerns and controversies at the 2010 Commonwealth Games: Doping

-Audience Behavior during some Events
+Audience behavior during some events

 Archery

-While the audience's behaviour at the archery event provoked criticism from the English team, the silver medallist, Alison Williamson, praised it on the other hand.
+While the audience's behaviour at the archery event provoked criticism from the English team, the silver medalist, Alison Williamson, praised it on the other hand.
 Earlier reports held that the English team was upset because the loud chant of the crowd during the women's recurve event had distracted the archers.
 In an action condemned in the Indian media, an English archery official allegedly abused an Indian coach, telling him to "f*** off."
 The comment came after the Indian team registered a one-point win over England to claim the gold medal.
 The Indian archery head coach, Limba Ram, walked over to shake hands with officials of the rival team.
 In response, an English official showed his elbow in a gesture before uttering the remarks.
 Britain's archery team leader said she was unaware of the incident and added, "[the Indian coach] must find out whether the person was one among us.
 If he was not wearing a red jersey, he would not be part of the side.
 I will speak to the Indian coach about it."
 Limba Ram said that he failed to identify the person as he had chosen to ignore the one-off incident.
 There have also been accusations that Ram was called a monkey on two different occasions by an English official.